NCI900-Training-Organisation/intro-to-parallel-programming/python/README.md

 # Introduction to Parallel Programming Using Python
 This repository provides an introduction to the concepts of parallel programming using Python.

-**Learning outcomes of the tutorial are:**
+Learning outcomes of the tutorial are:
-1. Learn the basic concepts of parallel programming.
+1. Learn the basics concpets of parallel programming.
-2. Learn how an HPC machine is organized.
+2. Learn the different harware components that make up a HPC machine.
-3. Learn how to submit a Job to a PBS batch scheduler.
+3. Learn how an HPC machine is organized.
-4. Learn the different hardware components that make up an HPC machine.
+4. Lear how to submit a Job to an PBS batch scheduler.

-**Prerequisite:**
+Prerequisite:
 1. Experience with Python.
-2. Experience with bash or similar Unix shells.
+2. Experience with bash or similar unix shells.

-**Modules:**
+Modules:
 1. python3/3.11.0
 2. papi/7.0.1
 3. openmpi/4.0.1
 4. cuda/12.3.2

-**Python Packages (in order of installation):**
+Python Packages (in order of installation):
 1. python-papi
 2. numpy
 3. codetiming
 4. numba
 5. mpi4py

 ## High-level HPC Architecture